HOW TO GET RID OF FLEAS | SACRAMENTO FLEA EXTERMINATOR

 Adult fleas are usually between 2.5mm – 3mm in size with a red to brown shade.
 Their bodies are covered in hair, which makes it easier to grip on to their hosts.
 They have flat bodies and 6 long thin legs, which makes them ideal for jumping from one host to another.
 Their mouths are designed to be able to puncture their host’s thick skin and extract blood at ease.
 They don’t have wings.

 Flea eggs look like small almost translucent grains of salt.
 They are white and only about 0.5mm in diameter, which is tiny.
 They can be mistaken for common dandruff on your pet’s fur.
 That is also one of the most common places that you will find flea eggs.
 As we have mentioned before the flea lifecycle is quickened in warm and humid temperatures so what better place than nestled up inside your pet’s fur.

 How Long Do Fleas Live?

 Fleas can live for approximately 100 days without having to feed on blood or if they are left undisturbed.
 This is when they are in their dormant state (in a cocoon).
 On average they will live between 2-3 months in this state.
 The problem in the summer is as the flea lifecycle is quickened so too is the reproduction.
 A female can lay eggs approximately 36-48 hours after her first blood meal.

 Can Humans Get Fleas?

-Yes humans can get fleas because at the end of the day we are warm-blooded mammals and that is what these parasites are after.
-The reason that we are less likely to be inflicted by fleas compared to dogs or cats is because we do not have the same amount of body hair that a flea loves to reside in.
+Yes, humans can get fleas because at the end of the day we are warm-blooded mammals and that is what these parasites are after.
+The reason that we are less likely to be inflicted by fleas compared to dogs or cats is that we do not have the same amount of body hair that a flea loves to reside in.
 Fleas can hide in our hair and bite our scalp and the back of our neck.
-But we are predominantly used as carriers as oppose to permanent destinations.
+But we are predominantly used as carriers as opposed to permanent destinations.